Real Life Recipes | Olivia Wyles

 What to Use Keto Syrup In?

 You can use this keto syrup in just about anything, not just low carb cocktails.
-It's particularly good for making cocktails like mojitos and Moscow mules where you need a little bit of sweetness, but don't want to overdo the carbs, but you can also use it in other ways, such as:
+It's particularly good for making cocktails like mojitos and Moscow mules or gin drinks like gimlets and Tom Collins, where you need a little bit of sweetness, but don't want to overdo the carbs, but you can also use it in other ways, such as:

 • Add moisture and sweetness to baked goods.